d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 1. Different sampling methods for sequential data (independent sampling and sequential partitioning) will result in differences in the initialization of hidden states.
 1. We clip the gradients before updating the model parameters.
-This ensures that the model does not diverge even when gradients blow up at some point during the training process, and it effectively reduces the stepsize automatically.
+This ensures that the model does not diverge even when gradients blow up at some point during the training process, and it effectively reduces the step size automatically.
 1. We use perplexity to evaluate the model.
 This ensures that different length of texts are comparable.